 Thank you to following funders for helping to make this program happen:

-This year Youth in Arts received the Childrens Visual Art Discovery grant from the Kennedy Center.
-As part of that grant, every student participating in the program will be participating in the Kennedy Center’s digital art exhibit, with the potential for their art to be chosen to travel to the Kennedy Center and to be exhibited there for an entire year!
+This year Youth in Arts received the Children’s Visual Art Discovery contract from the Kennedy Center.
+Every student participating in the program will be participating in the Kennedy Center’s digital art exhibit, with the potential for their art to be chosen to travel to the Kennedy Center and to be exhibited there for an entire year!

-This program comes with a set of lessons which have engaged mentor artists in ideas new and remembered.
-Julia James chose to offer her students in Cindy Evan’s middle school class “Motivated to Create…Harmony”, a lesson utilizing music as you create.
-First, the students listened to music featuring just one instrument as they created on their own.
+Mentor Artist Julia James offered her students in Cindy Evan’s middle school class “Motivated to Create…Harmony”, a Kennedy Center lesson utilizing music as you create.
+First, the students listened to music featuring just one instrument as they created a piece of art.